-Individuals with social anxiety disorder suffer with significant fear and anxiety of social situations where they may be scrutinized and negatively evaluated by others.
-In order to fit this category of problem a person must:
+Individuals with Social Anxiety Disorder suffer from significant fear and anxiety of social situations where they may be scrutinized or negatively evaluated by others.

-- exhibit significant fear or anxiety about social situations where the person is exposed to possible scrutiny by others.
-For example, exposure to possible negative evaluation when in conversation, meeting unfamiliar people, being observed eating or drinking, or performing in front of others.
+- He exhibits significant fear or anxiety about social situations in which he may be scrutinized by others.
+For example, he may be anxious about negative evaluations when conversing, meeting new people, eating or drinking, or performing in front of others.

-- be afraid that they will act in a way or show anxiety symptoms that will be negatively evaluated.
-The person fears that they will be humiliated, embarrassed in a way that will lead to rejection.
+- She is afraid that she will act in a way or show anxiety symptoms that will be negatively evaluated.
+She fears humiliation, embarrassment, and potential rejection.

-- social situations are avoided or endured with intense fear or anxiety.
+- They avoid or endure social situations with intense fear or anxiety.

-- the fear or anxiety is out of proportion to the actual threat posed by the social situation.
+- This fear or anxiety is out of proportion to the actual threat posed by the social situation.

-- the fear and anxiety causes significant distress that interferes with the person’s quality of life including job, work and other activities of daily life.
+- The fear and anxiety cause significant distress that interferes with the person’s quality of life.
+This may include their job and other activities of daily life.

-- the fear is not the result of a substance, effects of medication, panic disorder, body dysmorphic disorder, autism spectrum disorder on any medical condition.
+- The fear is not the result of substance use, medication, panic disorder, body dysmorphic disorder, autism spectrum disorder, or any medical condition.

-Often the person fears that they will be negatively evaluated seen as anxious and therefore weak, crazy, stupid, boring, intimidating, dirty, unlikable.
-The person also fears that they will be negatively evaluated if the blush, tremble or shake, sweat, or stumble over their words.
-Once in the cycle it tends to escalate leaving the person inhibited and avoidant.
+Often the person is scared of being negatively evaluated, being seen as anxious, and therefore being considered weak, crazy, stupid, boring, intimidating, dirty, or unlikable.
+The person also fears that there will be negative evaluation if they blush, tremble, shake, sweat, or stumble over their words.
+Once in the cycle, it tends to escalate leaving the person inhibited and avoidant.

 My Very Best to You,